djm158/danielmcgrath.xyz/src/pages/blog/first-marathon.md

 ### Lessons learned

 I'm already thinking about signing up for my next marathon.
 I'm going to start building my mileage base up again as soon as my legs heal completely.
+I'm going to be smart about this and do it as slow as possible.
+I'd like to be doing at least 60 miles per week 10 weeks out from the marathon.
+Most importantly I do not want to get injured.
+Injuries have crippled my running career going back to high school.
+Staying healthy will not only allow me to perform at my best but also improves my day to day life.
+As insane as my obsession with running may be, it keeps me sane and allows me to feel healthy both physically and mentally.
+I learned a lot about myself during those ten miles of struggling.
+I now know I can push myself way further than I thought possible and have the confidence to take a second stab at the marathon.
+Looking forward to 2018.